crazed-developer/Tutorial-Configure-Payara/README.md

 2. Execute command: sudo systemctl enable payara (Enables payara server, and starts it on reboots etc.)

-# You might need to add a certificate to your keystore
+# You might need to add a certificate to your Payara keystore
 In order to access web resources via https.
 This is needed if the included keystore does not include a root certificate to support the certificate of the website/webservice you wish to access.

 Adding the new certificate to your JRE does not help, as Payara/Glassfish uses it's own keystore.